rickymwethera/password-locker/README.md

 #### By Ricky Mwethera

 ## Description
-This is an application that allows a user to create an account and store their passwords, view the passwords and delete the passwords as well
+This is an application that allows a user to create an account and store their passwords, view the passwords and delete the passwords as well.
+You have to create an account as a new user to be able to login and add details.
 ## Setup/Installation Requirements
 * clone the repo using git clone
 * open it using vscode